alexpena5635/Covid-Updates/README.md

 ### Server
 The backend Python server has two main utilities.

-First, once a day the python server scrapes each states' website for COVID-19 data.
-This data is mutated into a common form, and then sent to the Postgres database.
+First, once a day the python server scrapes each state's website for COVID-19 data.
+This data is mutated into a common form and then sent to the Postgres database.
-Second, the Python server then has a public facing API.
+Second, the Python server then has a public-facing API.
 Users can hit the endpoint(s) and query the database for COVID-19 data for a whole state, or state and county.
 The resulting data is then returned to the user in JSON format.

 The python server is hosted on the cloud provider Heroku, providing a public API.

 ### State: **api/Idaho**